Introduction to Utilization Management

 There are myriad reasons why insurers deny coverage, but here are the most common (5, 9):

 Throughout the entire review process, the nurse ensures that the patient’s records contain accurate and essential documentation of services received, as well as ensuring that the services the patient received adhere to regulatory and accreditation standards.
-Poor documentation can result in denial of reimbursement for services from insurance companies, thus financially burdening both the patient and healthcare facility (2).
+Poor documentation can result in the denial of reimbursement for services from insurance companies, thus financially burdening the patient and healthcare facility (2).

 Ask yourself...